New Hampshire Gay Men’s Chorus …

 The Chorus also gives many Outreach performances throughout the year at assisted living centers, at Interfaith services, at sports events, for government and civic groups, and at Pride events.
 In recent years, the Chorus has received greater publicity, performing on national and local television.

 Today, unlike its early years, the Chorus is in high demand, respected, and loved more than ever.
 The Chorus has received written Proclamations from New Hampshire governors and the mayors of New Hampshire cities.
-Manchester Mayor Joyce Craig honored NHGMC at its 25th Anniversary Kickoff Celebration, reading a proclamation and declaring July 24, 2022, as New Hampshire Gay Men’s Chorus Day in the City of Manchester.
+Manchester Mayor Joyce Craig honored NHGMC at its 25th Anniversary Kickoff Celebration, reading a proclamation and declaring New Hampshire Gay Men’s Chorus Day in the City of Manchester.
 In March, 2018, NHGMC made history when it performed for the first time inside the State House for Governor Sununu and his Executive Council.
 It was the first such invitation from any New Hampshire governor.
 The Governor and his family also attended the Chorus’s 2018 Holiday Concert Series in Manchester.

 Since 2010, the Chorus has performed the National Anthem to open the New Hampshire Fisher Cats baseball game in Manchester.
 And for the first time in its history, in June, 2017, NHGMC sang the National Anthem for the Boston Red Sox at Fenway Park – the first gay men’s chorus to sing at Fenway!